ViktorAryd/katacoda-scenarios/firecracker/step2.md

 ### Option 2: Clone Repo and Build Binary (4-5 min)
 This process takes a while, so this is mainly recommended if you intend to contribute to the project yourself, or want to explore the project more thoroughly.

-First, clone the Firecracker Repository
+First, clone the Firecracker Repository:
 `git clone https://github.com/firecracker-microvm/firecracker`{{Execute}}

 Navigate to the firecracker root directory and build the binary: